North-Shore-AI/tinkex_cookbook/docs/DEVELOPERS.md

 This guide captures the core architecture, dependency strategy, and development rules for the Elixir port of tinker-cookbook.
-It is written for contributors who need to extend recipes, adapters, or core data types.
+It is written for contributors who need to extend recipes or configuration in this repo, with adapters living in `crucible_kitchen` and core types/renderers in `crucible_train`.

 ---